 Similar to non-organic cotton, the skin’s ability to absorb compounds becomes a crucial factor.
 Dye particles, both in loose form and as part of the fabric, come into contact with the skin.
 Over time, these particles may be absorbed, potentially leading to a range of health issues.

-A review published in the Journal of Applied Toxicology delved into the health impacts of azo dyes commonly used in textiles.
+A review published in Regulatory Toxicology and Pharmacology delved into the health impacts of azo dyes commonly used in textiles.
 The study found that certain azo compounds could break down into aromatic amines, some of which are classified as potential carcinogens.
 Prolonged exposure to these dyes has been associated with skin irritation, allergies, and an elevated risk of developing chronic diseases.

 Understanding Absorption Mechanisms